Chuanlong-Zang/Intelligent-warning-system-for-clothing/README.md

 #### Hardware

 In order to use this system properly, you will need:
-- two Raspberry Pi (I use 3B+ and 3B, but 4 should also works)
+- two Raspberry Pi (I use 3B+ and 3B, but 4 should also work)
 - two DHT11 sensors
 - Cabal and Breadboard